Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

 --------

-``bpy.data`` has functions and attributes that give you access to all the data in the Blender file.
+``bpy.data`` has functions and attributes that give you access to all the data in the blend-file.

-You can access following data in the current Blender file: objects, meshes, materials, textures, scenes, screens, sounds, scripts, ... etc.
+You can access following data in the current blend-file: objects, meshes, materials, textures, scenes, screens, sounds, scripts, ... etc.

 That is a lot of data.